bloovis/csup.mirror/www/gettingstarted/Csup-Configuration.md

 ### Sending email

-Because Csup has its own SMTP client for sending email, the account section in the config file has additional information related to the SMTP server for that account:
+Because Csup has its own SMTP client for sending email, the account section in `config.yaml` has additional information related to the SMTP server for that account:

 * `smtp_server`: the SMTP server hostname